shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 A human paladin rode his warhorse up the cliffside path near the sea.
 The chainmail on his chest and around his horse’s body clink-clinked with each stride, and the battle-axe on his back shook.
 He held his horse’s mane in one hand and a shield in the other.
 The flowers on his white shield jostled as if they were about to fall off, but their sturdy roots grounded them onto the shield.
 The white shield, paint chipped as it were, still proudly displayed the sun and field symbol of Lathander.
 The paladin’s long golden hair flowed in the wind.
 He pulled the shield to his face and took a deep breathe.
 The flowers’ aroma and the sea air pleasured his wide nostrils.
 “Life,” he smiled.

 He rode several miles on the path, galloping the whole way.
-The morning sun shone brilliantly, casting his shadow towards the cliffedge.
-The cloudless sky let Lathander’s full sunny smile bare down on the path in front of him and the many travelers therin.
+The morning sun shone brilliantly, casting his shadow towards the cliff edge.
+The cloudless sky let Lathander’s full sunny smile bare down on the path in front of him and the many travelers therein.
 The paladin passed many a traveler on the way: merchants, mercenaries, tourists.
 All starting their day under Lathander’s faithful watch.
 The paladin paid them no mind, except for maybe a “G’day” here and a “Good morning!” there.

 But one traveler in particular caught his eye.
-Up ahead, what can only be described as bipedal lion walked up the path, head low, but mane in full display.
+Up ahead, what can only be described as a bipedal lion walked up the path, head low, but mane in full display.
 He carried a halberd that he used as both his walking stick and a means to carry his knapsack.

 “Hey, I want to talk to that lion.”
 He patted his horse on the neck, pointing just up ahead.